jackHedaya/pure-realtime-stock/README.md

 get real-time stock data for free in Node.js

 #### How does it work?
-Hidden Yahoo Finance pages are opened programmatically for each stock.
+Hidden Robinhood pages are opened programmatically for each stock.
 When the price of a stock changes in realtime, the price and symbol is sent over.

 ## Installation